jesster413/agusmakmun.github.io/_posts/2018-06-05-Reddit-Hot-Posts.md

 With the exception of 'wls' which had 684 missing entries, the rest of my dataset was filled with values.
 I decided to fill the missing 'wls' values with 6 since that was the mode for the column.

-score
-mean: 1590.903400
-max: 133613.000000
-min: 25

-The score stats directly mirrored the 'ups' stats - there was nothing to be gleaned from the 'downs' stats given that all of the data were 0s.
+The score stats directly mirrored the 'ups' stats with a maximum score of 133,613, a mean score of 1,590 and a minimum score of 25.
+There was nothing to be gleaned from the 'downs' stats given that all of the data were 0s.

 I also created two boolean columns 'IsPinned' and 'IsStickied' which I mapped to the 'pinned' and 'stickied' variables.
 I then dropped the original 'pinned' and 'stickied' object columns for modeling purposes.